Major points of transition in our lives always feel like a chance to start over.

 Whatever it it takes to follow through, do it, even if it is not ideal.
 A not-so-perfect regimen that you will follow is much better than a perfectly designed plan that you fail to execute, because it is hard to adjust to.

 Make the Change

 We can help.
 We can hold you accountable.
-Begin the year right by scheduling a cleaning and get off on the right foot with a dental care plan specifically for you.
+Begin the year right by scheduling a cleaning with the best dentist in Boise, and get off on the right foot with a dental care plan specifically for you.